 Prevent Clogged Drains With These Simple Tips

-Unclogging a drain can be extremely expensive, especially if the drain clog occurs deep down in the plumbing where snakes and hydrojetters can’t get through it.
-The following are the top five reasons drains clog and what to do to prevent your drains and pipes from backing up.
+Unclogging a drain can be extremely expensive, especially if the drain clog occurs deep down in the plumbing where snakes and hydrojetters can't get through it.
+The following are the top five reasons drains clog and what to do to prevent clogged drains.

 1. Someone's Been Putting the Wrong Stuff Down the Drain

 Bacon grease.
 Egg shells.
 Chicken skin.
 Vegetable peelings.
 All of these things stick to the inside of your garbage disposal and line your pipes, building up like plaque on the inside of arteries.
 Eventually the plaque becomes so thick that your pipe clogs completely, often deep down the line where you can't get at it.

 You might be tempted to pour chemical drain cleaner down the pipe, but it only burns through a little of the clog, creating a tiny hole that opens the drain for a short while.
 Soon the pipe is clogged again — this time worse.

 You pour chemical drain cleaner down it again, and this time it doesn't get through the clog.
 You try plunging it, and chemical cleaner splashes all over you.
 Bad idea, you realize, and you try snaking the pipe, only to discover the clog is too far away for you to reach it, and you have to call a plumber.